ethereum/web3.py/docs/internals.rst

 response *id* values coming back from the websocket connection.
 Any provider that does not adhere to the `JSON-RPC 2.0 specification <https://www.jsonrpc.org/specification>`_ in this way will not work with ``PersistentConnectionProvider`` instances.
-The specifics of how the request processor handles this is outlined below.
+The specifics of how the request processor handles this are outlined below.

 One-To-One Requests
 ~~~~~~~~~~~~~~~~~~~

-One-to-one requests can be summarized as any request that expects one response back.
+One-to-one requests can be summarized as any request that expects only one response
+back.
 An example is using the ``eth`` module API to request the latest block number.

 .. code-block:: python